Consensys/doc.teku/docs/Reference/Config.md

 | Property                  | Description
 |-------------------------- |---------------------------------------------------------------------------
 | `enabled`                 | Specifies if the metrics exporter is enabled. `true` or `false`
-| `port`                    | Port on which Prometheus accesses Hikari metrics
+| `port`                    | Port on which Prometheus accesses Teku metrics
-| `metricsNetworkInterface` | Host on which Prometheus accesses Hikari metrics
+| `metricsNetworkInterface` | Host on which Prometheus accesses Teku metrics
 | `metricsCategories`       | Array of categories for which to track metrics.
 Options are `BEACONCHAIN`, `JVM`, `PROCESS`, `NETWORK`

 ## Database